LiliaFramework/Lilia/documentation/docs/installation.md

 > **Note**

 > Lilia runs beneath a roleplay schema.
-After installing Lilia, you must also install a schema and start your server using that schema's gamemode (for example, `+gamemode scprp`).
+After installing Lilia, you must also install a schema and start your server using that schema's gamemode (for example, `+gamemode skeleton`).

 ---